ClSlaid/StepFpgaProjects_CE_BUPT/readme.md

 Some tips for VerilogHDL beginners:
 ---
--HDL is *not* Programming Language.
+- HDL is *not* Programming Language.
--Practice is the only standard for testing truth.
+- Practice is the only standard for testing truth.
--Build different components of your system by discripting how they run.
+- Build different components of your system by discripting how they run.
--Organize those components into a system by discripting the architecture of your whole system.
+- Organize those components into a system by discripting the architecture of your whole system.

 Steps of developing your own digital system:
 ---
--What's your target?
+- What's your target?
 What're inputs/outputs?
--Break the system in to componets.
+- Break the system in to componets.
--Figure out their ports and connections.
+- Figure out their ports and connections.
--Develop those parts.
+- Develop those parts.
--Debug.
+- Debug.(testbench or with FPGAs)
--Finish and submit.
+- Finish and submit.

 HAVE FUN AS A NEW BYR.
 ==